Frequently Asked Questions (FAQs)

 About Our Compost Pickup Services

-We currently serve Residential households and Businesses/Organizations located in the following Municipalities in the Greater Green Bay area with our Residential Compost Pickup Service and Commercial Compost Pickup Service:
+We currently serve Residential households located in the following Municipalities in the Green Bay and Appleton area with our Residential Compost Pickup Service:

 • Green Bay